aws-cloudformation/cloudformation-cli-hooks-extension/README.md

 To activate and set the type configuration of the `AWSSamples::LambdaFunctionInvoker::Hook`third-party [hook](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/hooks/python-hooks/lambda-function-invoker) in your AWS account, use the `enable-lambda-function-invoker` command.

-This hook will use the IAM role that you pass to `--execution-role-arn` to invoke the Lambda function that you pass to the `--lambda-function-arn` argument Optionally, `--failure-mode`, `--alias`, and `--include-targets` can all be specified with the following behavior:
+This hook will use the IAM role that you pass to `--execution-role-arn` to invoke the Lambda function that you pass to the `--lambda-function-arn` argument.
+Make sure the Lambda function is in the same region as the hook that you're activating; the Lambda function can also be in another account (but still, it needs to be in the same region as the hook).
+Ensure that the execution role IAM policy and the Lambda resource policy have been configured accordingly.

+Optionally, `--failure-mode`, `--alias`, and `--include-targets` can all be specified with the following behavior:

 - `--failure-mode` changes the failure mode to either `FAIL` or `WARN` (Default is `FAIL`).
 - `--alias` changes the type name for this hook in your account.
 For example, this can be used to change `AWSSamples::LambdaFunctionInvoker::Hook` to `MyCompany::MyOrganization::S3BucketCheckHook`.